 Finally, click on the Create button to create the console application.

-Now, you can able to see that the project got created successfully with out any issue.
+You can see that the project was created successfully without any issues.

 Installing the Speech SDK

-Now the next step is in order to work with the Azure Speech service, we need to add a NuGet package named Microsoft.CogntiveServices.Speech.
+Now, the next step is to work with the Azure Speech service.
+We need to add a NuGet package named Microsoft.CogntiveServices.Speech.
 To add the NuGet package to your project, follow the below steps

-Now, click on the Browse tab and then search for Speech, Once you will get the NuGet package, Microsoft.CogntiveServices.Speech as the search result, select the NuGet package, and then click on the Install button to install the NuGet package.
+Now, click the Browse tab and search for Speech once you get the NuGet package, Microsoft.CogntiveServices.Speech as the search result, select the NuGet package, and then click on the Install button to install the NuGet package.

 Text To Speech

-Note: Make sure to change the key value and location based on your speech service that you have created above.
+Note: Make sure to change the key value and location based on the speech service you created above.

 using System;